-Once you are participating in a competitive league with your esports teams, it's time to start thinking about scheduling.
-The weekly matches for each game you play will be the first place to start planning.
+Once students are participating in a competitive league with their esports teams, it's time to start thinking about scheduling.
+The weekly matches for each game they play will be the first place to start planning.

-- If you are using a space provided by your school, contact them to learn what times and dates you have access to that space each week. - If your league has a set day and time for your matches, you have a place to start with the scheduling.
-Keep in mind that your opponent might need to reschedule a match, so reach out as early as possible in the week to connect with them and ensure the date and time is set.
+- If you are using a space provided by your school, contact them to learn what times and dates you have access to that space each week. - If your league has a set day and time for matches, you have a place to start with the scheduling.
+Keep in mind that opponents might need to reschedule a match, so reach out as early as possible in the week to connect with them and ensure the date and time is set.